Words To That Effect:

 When and where can I listen?

 Episodes are released every two weeks, so check back regularly for new episodes or, better yet, subscribe on Apple Podcasts, Spotify, Stitcher, or wherever you normally listen to your podcasts (listening options here), and you’ll never miss out.
 Episodes are “evergreen” (i.e. they are all timeless masterpieces) so you can listen to them in any order you like.

 Sound good?
 Have a listen and let me know what you think in the comments, on Facebook or Twitter, or by email.
 You can listen to all the episodes here on the website, but to follow the show and stay up to date with the latest episodes, then subscribe.

 Finally, for news, updates, and extras you can sign up to the newsletter.

-I am a writer, researcher, teacher, and podcaster based in Dublin, Ireland.
+I am a writer, researcher, teacher, and podcaster from Dublin, Ireland.
 My background is in English literature – I did a Masters in Popular Literature and then a PhD in Trinity College Dublin.
-I love academic researching and writing, and it’s something I continue to do (The Science and Fiction of Edgar Rice Burroughs is my recently released book – check it out here!).
+I love academic researching and writing, and it’s something I continue to do (The Science and Fiction of Edgar Rice Burroughs was published by Gyphi last year – check it out here!).
 However, I have always felt that so much of what I have learned in an academic context must be of interest to a wider audience.
 I have researched a lot of stuff over the years: pulp fiction, Victorian ghost stories, dinosaurs, life on Mars, cave men, talking apes, telepathy, evolutionary theory, detective stories… and so much more.
 Surely there’s an audience for that in a literary podcast?!

-So, that’s my story and the origins of Words To That Effect.
+So, there you have it.
+The origin story of Words To That Effect.

 Have a listen and enjoy the show,